 Barley Basal Glume Blotch Info

 What is basal glume blotch of barley?
-Also known as barley basal glume rot and spikelet rot, this disease is caused by the bacterium Pseudomonas atrofaciens (sometimes also called Pseudomonas syringae pv. atrofaciens).
-It affects the glume of the plant, or the small bract that grows out of the stem and partially covers each kernel of grain.
+Also known as barley basal glume rot and spikelet rot, this disease is caused by the bacterium Pseudomonas atrofaciens (sometimes also called Pseudomonas syringae pv. atrofaciens), which is the same fungus that can also lead to septoria leaf blotch.
+It affects the glume of the plant, or the small bract that grows out of the stem partially covering each kernel of grain.

-Symptoms begin with small, dark green, watery lesions on the base of the glumes.
-Eventually, these lesions will darken to near black and may spread across the entire glume.
-If held up to the light, infected glumes appear translucent.
+Symptoms of glume blotch begin with small, dark green, watery lesions appearing on the base of the glumes that may turn whitish-gray.
+Eventually, during the stages of disease development these lesions will change to a dark brown or near black discoloration, and may spread across the entire diseased glume.
+If held up to the light, the infected glumes appear translucent.

 Managing Basal Glume Blotch Disease